The page has been translated by Gen AI.

 --NotebookApp.token=’’ –NotebookApp.password=’’Disable Jupyter authentication

-• Kubeflow uses Istio for authentication, so Jupyter’s built-in authentication is disabled
+• Since Kubeflow relies on Istio for authentication, the authentication feature provided by Jupyter is disabled

-• With this setting, you can access the Jupyter Notebook server without a password
+• With this configuration, you can access the Jupyter Notebook Server without a password

 --NotebookApp.allow_origin=’*’Allow origin